bharmour

 Kugti Village

 What can be referred to as the last village of Chamba (the district) Kugti is certainly a no-miss if you’re visiting Bharmour.
-Think of visiting a place placed far-flung, inside Himachal Pradesh’s second-largest Wildlife Sanctuary, Kugti Sanctuary.
+Think of visiting a place located far-flung, inside Himachal Pradesh’s second-largest Wildlife Sanctuary, Kugti Sanctuary.

 I decided to visit Kugti for many reasons though.
 Other than the two reasons mentioned above, the idea was to see how people live there.